isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Enabling the Configuration Backend
 ----------------------------------

-Consider the following configuration snippet:
+Consider the following configuration snippet, which uses a MySQL configuration
+database:

 ::